-Social anxiety in children can surface as acute shyness and reluctance to participate in social situations.
-The social anxiety therapy in Virginia Beach provided by our team can empower these children to build social skills, self confidence and improve overall quality of life.
+In children, social anxiety may manifest as extreme shyness and hesitation to engage in social activities.
+Our team offers social anxiety therapy in Virginia Beach, aiming to empower these children to enhance their social skills, boost self-confidence, and enhance their overall quality of life.

 Every individual may experience social anxiety in several ways.
 The following are common signs of social anxiety disorder: